h43z/writeups/0922-intigriti.md

 Okay.
 Doesn't seem to be anything reflected here of interest.
 This will get parsed via 'JSON.parse' just fine and never reach the `eval(e)`.

-We should mess with the `question` parameter value for a while.
-Maybe some value will lead to a more interesting response.
-Multiple things could do that.
+We should mess with the `question` parameter value for a bit.
+Maybe some value will lead to a more interesting response A too long string, a number, too big number, special character?
-A too long string, a number, too big number, special character.
 Basically anything that could break the server side code that generates the response.

 We try a few values.
 ```